 - A. The test must be completed within 120 days before the beginning of the first year of the credit period. - B. The test consists of confirming with the household that sources and amounts of anticipated income included on the tenant income certification are still current.
 If additional sources or amounts of income are identified, the tenant income certification will be updated based on the household's self-certification.
-It is not necessary to complete third party verifications.

-C. If the household is over-income (e.g. exceeds 140% of the current income limits as adjusted for family size), the Next Available Unit Rule is applied.
+It is not necessary to complete third party verifications. - C. If the household is over-income (e.g. exceeds 140% of the current income limits as adjusted for family size), the Next Available Unit Rule is applied.

-If the effective date of the initial tenant income certification is 120 days or less before the required "test," it is not necessary to "test" for purposes of the Next Available Unit Rule because the time period for completing the initial tenant income certification and the time period for completing the "test" is the same.
-The annual tenant income recertification will be completed each year effective on the anniversary of the original tenant income certification's effective date.
+If the household's income qualification is determined 120 days or less before the required "test," it is not necessary to "test" for purposes of the Next Available Unit Rule because the time period for completing the initial tenant income certification and the time period for completing the "test" is the same.

 An owner purchased an existing building on September 1, 2004 that included 48 low income units and two market rate units.
 The owner anticipated beginning the credit period on January 1, 2005.
 Household A occupied a unit at the time of the purchase and was determined to be income qualified on September 22, 2004.
-Because the household was determined to be income qualified within 120 days of January 1, 2005, it is not necessary to "test" for the purposes of the Next Available Unit Rule.
+Since the household was determined to be income qualified within 120 days of January 1, 2005, it is not necessary to "test" for the purposes of the Next Available Unit Rule. \The effective date of the household's initial certification (move in) as reported in Procorem should be September 1, 2004.